StarGate01/p8b-infinitime/README.md

 This repository contains some slightly adjusted versions of the Infinitime application, bootloader and reloader (based on wasp-os), to run on the P8b smartwatch.

+## Download Binaries

+If you don't want to compile the firmware yourself, you can download binaries on the [release page](https://github.com/StarGate01/p8b-infinitime/releases).

 ## Development Setup

 Requirements for compilation: